Baron-von-Riedesel/Jemm/Readme.txt

    Jemm386 only.
 Means that Jemm386 is forced to reside beyond the physical 16MB barrier.
 No problem for Jemm386 itself, but the VDS API requires a DMA buffer that is located below that 16MB barrier.
 So one is better off not to ignore this warning.
-The simplest fix is to replace the XMM, use HimemX2.exe instead of HimemX.exe.
+To fix it: a) ensure that Jemm386 is loaded just after the XMM; b) replace the XMM, use HimemX2.exe instead of HimemX.exe (if an extended memory block is allocated, HimemX2 tries to return the block with the lowest address that satisfies the request).

  - "Warning: no suitable page frame found, EMS functions limited."
    Most programs using EMS won't work without a page frame, so this warning